-The Probation Department's three ADRCs integrate evidence-based practices, conduct actuarial assessments, provide case planning based on criminogenic needs, offer cognitive behavioral programming and support services, and employ fidelity processes.
-ADRC programs are very promising in terms of helping to reduce the jail population and recidivism because they provide, over a longer period of time, intensive services that address offenders' needs in a holistic way, targeting long-term risk reduction.
+The Probation Department's three ADRCs integrate evidence-based practices, conduct actuarial assessments, provide case planning based on criminogenic needs and offer cognitive behavioral programming and support services.
+ADRC programs have shown great promise in helping to reduce the jail population and recidivism because they provide, over a longer period of time, intensive services that address offenders' needs in a holistic way, targeting long-term risk reduction.